regnarg/bc/text/changedet.md

 operating system features that allow applications to be notified of filesystem changes immediately as they happen.
 Instead of polling, the application just passively waits for change notifications.
-However, the notification systems often have many limitations, issues and idiosyncrasies that will be discussed in the subsequent sections.
-For example they fail to report some kinds of operations (e.g. renames) or operations done in specific ways (e.g. writes to a memory-mapped file).
+However, the notification systems often have many limitations, issues and idiosyncrasies.
+For example they fail to report some kinds of operations (e.g. renames) or operations done in specific ways (e.g. writes to a file via a memory mapping).

 Even with a perfect notification system, we face a serious issue.
 The application monitoring the notifications must be running at all times.